Fredwreck

-Farid Karam Nassar (born June 23, 1972), better known by his stage name Fredwreck, is a Grammy Award-winning American hip hop recording artist, DJ and record producer.
+Farid Karam Nassar, better known by his stage name Fredwreck, (born 1972) is a Grammy Award winning American hip-hop recording artist, DJ, and record producer.
 He got his big break when he became a producer for Dr. Dre's newly founded record label Aftermath Entertainment, and then went on to work with Snoop Dogg's record label Dogghouse Records (now Doggystyle Records) and became a known producer on Tha Dogg Pound-affiliated material.
-During this time he also was a producer for Snoop Doggs track: Riders on the storm Ft The Doors on EA's Need for speed underground 2.
+During this time he also was a producer for Snoop Dogg's track: Riders on the Storm ft.
+The Doors on EA's Need for Speed Underground 2.
 He has produced tracks from Kurupt's Tha Streetz Iz a Mutha and most of his next release, Space Boogie: Smoke Oddessey; both released during the period the rapper had left Death Row Records.
-He has also produced for other hip-hop and pop artists such as Eminem, Britney Spears, Ice Cube, Westside Connection, Lil' Kim, Hilary Duff, Xzibit, The Game, Nate Dogg, Everlast, Cypress Hill, 50 Cent, Mobb Deep, as well as non-US acts such as Dizzie Rascal, Tamer Hosny, Qusai Kheder and Karl Wolf.
+He has also produced for other hip-hop and pop artists such as Eminem, Britney Spears, Ice Cube, Westside Connection, Lil' Kim, Hilary Duff, Xzibit, The Game, Nate Dogg, Everlast, Cypress Hill, 50 Cent, Mobb Deep, as well as non-US acts such as Dizzee Rascal, Tamer Hosny, Qusai Kheder and Karl Wolf.

-Early life
+Early life and career

-The first child of Aida Kaileh and Karam Nassar, Fredwreck was born on June 23, 1972, in Flint, Michigan.
-His parents are Palestinians and left to the United States in 1966 by boat.
-Farid has three brothers Robert, Salam who is also a DJ, and Omar.

-His father worked as a tool and die maker for AC Spark Plug, a General Motors division, and later moved the family to San Jose, California, to open his own grocery store business.
+Fredwreck was born in 1972 in Flint, Michigan to a Palestinian family.
+His parents emigrated to the United States in 1967 after the Six Day War.
+His father was born in Jerusalem and worked as a tool and die maker for AC Spark Plug, a General Motors division, while his mother is from Bir Zeit.
+When he was 10 years old, he and his father joined a political protest after the Sabra and Shatila massacre.

+They later moved the family to San Jose, California, to open his own grocery store business.

+When he was 11, he started breakdancing and making breakdance tapes on borrowed DJ equipment.
+His mother bought him a keyboard, and he made mixtapes.
+While in high school he worked on a reel-to-reel “mega-mix” for five straight days and sent it to the Bay Area’s hip-hop radio station 106.1 KMEL.